jiyong-park/jiyong-park.github.io/_pages/research.md

 ### Manuscripts in preparation for submission
 1. **Park, J.** and Pang, M.S.
 “Information Technology on the Beat: The Impacts of Body-Worn Camera and Facial Recognition Technology on Public Safety”
 2. **Park, J.** “How the Sharing Economy Changes the Tourism Landscape: The Complementary Impacts of Airbnb and Uber”
+3. **Park, J.** and Han, K. “Returns to Cloud Computing Investments: The Role of Environmental Uncertainty”
-3. Suh, C., **Park, J.**, Choi, Y., and Lee, H. "The Impact of Foreign Chatter on Twitter on the Stock Performance of Multinational Firms: A Panel VAR Approach"
+4. Suh, C., **Park, J.**, Choi, Y., and Lee, H. "The Impact of Foreign Chatter on Twitter on the Stock Performance of Multinational Firms: A Panel VAR Approach"

-### Work-in-Progress
-1. "Online Learning in Data Management and the Role of Prior Programming Knowledge: Evidence from Online Transition amid COVID-19 Pandemic"
-2. “Automating Knowledge-Intensive Tasks: An Empirical Analysis of Software Development Automation”
-3. “Are You Confident in Your Prediction?
-An Economic Analysis of Predictive Uncertainty and the Management of Machine Learning Models,” with Byungtae Lee (KAIST)
-4. “Returns to Cloud Computing Investments: The Role of Environmental Uncertainty,” with Kunsoo Han (McGill U.)
-5. “Externality of Digital Market Efficiency: An Empirical Analysis of Bilateral Reviews in Sharing Economy and Gentrification,” with Young Kwark, Kyung Sung Jung (U. Florida) and Juhee Kwon (CityU HK)
-6. "Social Inclusion in the Digital Economy: An Empirical Analysis of Broadband and Employment of Persons with Disabilities," with Nakyung Kyung (KAIST)
-7. “The Democratized Crowd?
-Gender Differences in the Stages of New Product Development of Crowdfunding,” with Jongho Kim (KAIST) and Jinhyuk Lee (Korea U.)
+5. Jongho Kim (KAIST), Jinhyuk Lee (Korea U.), and **Park, J.**, “The Democratized Crowd?
+Gender Differences in the Stages of New Product Development of Crowdfunding”
-8. “Leveraging Machine Learning to Reduce Racial Bias on Online Platforms: A Neural Machine Translation Approach,” with Jongho Kim (KAIST)

 ## Conference Presentations